 - Description of Goods - you must declare the correct HS code and complete description of the chemical name for the substances that you are going to trade in.

 - Description of packaging - you must declare the packaging clearly under the “Remarks” field.
 E.g. 100 drums of 225 kg each.

 - Purpose and usage of goods - you must declare the purpose and usage clearly in the “Remarks” field.

-- Date of permit application - you must ensure that you declare through TradeNet before the controlled substances arrive in/depart from/tranship at Singapore.
+- Approval date of permit application - you must ensure that you obtain a customs permit through TradeNet before the controlled substances arrive in/depart from/tranship at Singapore.
 Your application may be delayed or rejected if you do not comply with CNB’s requirements.

 - Supplier’s name - you must declare the supplier’s name in the “Supplier Name” field for imports.

 - Consignee’s name - you must declare the consignee’ s name in this field for exports.